davidnemec/bitwarden-to-keepass/README.md

 2024-02-20 15:13:43 :: INFO :: Export completed.
 ```

-In the end, the script will lock and log out from your account:
+In the end, the script will lock your vault and log out of your account:

 ``` sh
 Your vault is locked.